Old Spice Original Aftershave Review: A Classic American Fragrance Since 1938Charles-Philippe2021-12-08T20:17:13-05:00

 According to Old Spice, if your grandfather hadn’t worn it, you wouldn’t exist.
 Founded by William Lightfoot Schultz, Old Spice was astonishingly born as a fragrance for women in 1937.
 Following its success, a men’s version was released the following year, which has survived into the 21st Century.

-In this review, we will study Old Spice’s contemporary iteration of the classic cologne.
-Is it a good and wearable fragrance?
-Does it present real value for money?
-Read on to find out.
+In this review, we will study Old Spice’s contemporary iteration of the classic cologne with a focus on the following topics:

 Pushing 80, Old Spice eternally struggles to stay relevant in the face of a dynamic and changing market.
 In the 1970s, Old Spice transitioned into a fragrance brand and distanced itself from its shaving heritage.

 In 1990, Proctor & Gamble bought the brand from the Shulton Company who founded it.
 However, times were changing and the iconic sailing ship was taking in water and its future was uncertain.